 So you need a pair of swimming flippers.
 Some are far more comfortable than others and some are designed for a specific purpose.
-Here is a summary of the most popular flippers to help you make the right choice.
+Here is a summary of the most popular swimming fins to help you make the right choice.

-A very important point to consider when buying flippers is how rigid or how flexible they are.
+A very important point to consider when buying swim fins is how rigid or how flexible they are.
 In other words, how easily they bend.
 Too hard (little bend) and you will find yourself getting tired quickly.
 Too flexible (very bendy) and they will lack power and drive.

 This is a typical snorkel flipper design.
 They are comfortable to wear and are fully adjustable when it comes to size.
 The open heel makes them easy to put on and take off and their flexibility makes them perfect for snorkelling and underwater swimming, without unnecessarily tiring out the swimmer.
 Click here to buy a pair.

 Comfortable swim fins

 "These fins are great.
 Super comfortable.
 The "shoe" part is soft rubber.
 Easy to adjust.
 Super lightweight.
 Good for travel - the fin part is the size of my hand and flexible but firm.
 I got the L/XL and it fits my size 10 perfectly.
 My son is a 7 and it fits him fine, if you want to share.
 I highly recommend this product.
 Now to find a pool!"

 This very popular design of short blade training swim fins has a strong blade, making them ideal for helping to develop a stronger leg kick.
 The full foot pocket design makes them very comfortable, but not adjustable so be sure to choose the correct size.
 Click here to buy yours.

 "I am a crappy swimmer.
 I tend to put a lot of energy into very little forward propulsion when I swim.
 I knew it was my stroke and, when I put these on, I was able to move forward effortlessly and change my focus toward improving my upper body mechanics.
 These are for pool use only."